 Injured at the Battle of South Mountain

-At the Battle of South Mountain (September 14, 1862), Hayes received a gunshot wound in the arm, the first of five injuries he received during the war.
+At the Battle of South Mountain (September 14, 1862), Hayes received a gunshot wound in the arm, the first of five injuries he sustained during the war.

 Battle of Buffington Island

 On October 24, 1862, army officials promoted Hayes to colonel and assigned him to command the first brigade of the Kanawha Division as a brevet brigadier general.
-Hayes’s division skirmished with John Hunt Morgan’s cavalry during the Battle of Buffington Island (July 19, 1863).
+Hayes’ men skirmished with John Hunt Morgan’s cavalry during the Battle of Buffington Island (July 19, 1863).

 Battle of Cloyd’s Mountain